Relfos/neo-lux/README.md

 	}
 ```

+# NEP5 Token support

+Neo-Lux allows to abstract interaction with Neo tokens via the NEP5 C# class.

-For interaction with a NEP5 token:
+Here's an example of interaction with a NEP5 token:

 ```c#
 	var api = NeoRPC.ForMainNet();